liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/11-architecture-of-liferay-screens-for-ios.markdown

   that children classes should overwrite.

 - *BaseScreenletView*: The base class of all screenlet view classes.
 Its children classes belong to the theme layer.
-View classes use standard `xib` files to render a UI and then update it when the data changes.
+View classes use standard XIB files to render a UI and then update it when the data changes.
   `BaseScreenletView` contains template methods that children classes should overwrite.